 This cactus also likes to be slightly root-bound before it will bloom, so don't pot it up into a bigger pot until the roots are literally waving at you from the bottom of the pot.

 I leave my cactus outside in the shade all spring and summer.
 When it starts getting cold at night around 40-45 degrees it will shock the plant and start the blooms after a couple weeks I bring the plants inside and in about a week all the blooms are open.
+I have done this for the past 15 years and did the same to other people's cactus plants and it worked well for them also.
+Good luck.
+They are beautiful plants and I am sure this will work for you.

 Personally, I would recommend not doing this unless absolutely necessary.
 Holiday cactus really like bring pot bound with their roots fairly crowded because they're epipytic (meaning they grow in trees).
 They really only NEED repotting every 2-3 years, but some repot every Spring in order to replenish nutrients to the soil.

 I know this is a very old thread, but you can't just leave them in a closet for 6 weeks.
 They need anywhere from 13-15 hours of darkness.
 That leaves anywhere from 9-11 hours of LIGHT, whether it be ambient light in your house, sunlight, etc. These plants are great at storing photosynthesis but they do need some light, even when blooming.
+You can't just store a plant in a closet and expect it to do well.

 A MUCH easier, natural course of action for these plants would be exposing them to cool temperatures around 50-55°F for at least 4 weeks, not even every day, and they will naturally produce buds/blooms and won't even need a closet to be stuffed into. ;)